Meet the Doctor

 Dr. Lindsey believes the health and well-being of people should be first consideration and where technology may advance prevention and treatment, it should be used responsibly and in an evidence-based manner.
-There are advancements available today which have never before been available.
-She brings beneficial advances to her patients to help them maximize their health and vitality.
+There are advancements available today which have never before been available and she brings proven therapies to her patients to help them maximize their health and vitality.

 Great medical care requires thoughtful focus, caring, and strong relationships.
 Unfortunately, "one-size-fits-all" medicine is the norm rather than exception.
-Having spent her career practicing acute care medicine (ICU, ED, Hospitalist) she knows many patients are overmedicated, having been given another medication, antibiotic, or steroid whenever seeking care- while their overall health and wellness declines until they end up in hospital or sadly worse.
-Dr. Lindsey believes there is a better, more natural way to go about living and practicing medicine- a way that does not involve trial-and-error medicine, overtreatment, overtesting, or overprescribing.
+Having spent her career practicing acute care medicine, she knows many patients are overmedicated- having been given another medication, antibiotic, or steroid whenever seeking care- while their overall health and wellness declines.
+Dr. Lindsey knows there is a better, more natural way to go about living and practicing medicine- a way that does not involve trial-and-error medicine, overtreatment, overtesting, or overprescribing.